KenTee96/BRG-27-labs/README.md

 -Stop processes and check on the statuses of services

--Tried chmod to edit the rwe permissions, using ls -l to view permissions
+-Tried chmod to edit the rwx permissions, using ls -l to view permissions